Nazza01/42valgrind/README.md

 WIP

-A gcc docker container which includes libreadline-dev, lldb and valgrind
+A gcc docker container which includes valgrind

-This docker container copies over the directories contained inside the current directory (git clone into a project folder which has a sources, headers, libraries and Makefile)
+Refer to the included makefile in this directory which copies over your code into the docker container

 ## Usage & Steps
 1. Download the files